Four Months in a Row

 (data furnished by Bespoke Investments)

-As a follow-up to my Investment Overview on the symbiotic relationship between government and the stock market, the link below describes how the current trade tensions might be resolved.
+As a follow-up to my Investment Overview on the symbiotic relationship between the government and the stock market, the link below describes how the current trade tensions might be resolved.

 Generally, the market has shrugged off the obvious ill effects of the tariffs.
 The reason is that the stock market knows that ultimately, the government cannot afford a policy that would be detrimental to stock prices.